POLS 6388: Causal Inference (University of Houston)

 GOVT 2305: American and Texan Government (University of Houston)

 This course is part of a two-course sequence (along with GOVT 2306) that introduces students to the structure of democracy in the United States and Texas.
 The primary aim is for students to better understand national and state-level politics, and how they can be informed and effective participants.
-This portion of the two-course sequence focuses on political institutions (legislatures, executives, courts, bureaucracy, etc.), the constitutional framework that allocates power to these institutions, and the public policy these institutions create.
-In addition to providing students with a better knowledge of the machinery of government, a secondary goal of this course is that students learn to analyze political processes and outcomes from the perspective of political science.
+We focus on political institutions (legislatures, executives, courts, bureaucracy, etc.), the constitutional framework that allocates power to these institutions, and the public policy these institutions create.
+A secondary goal of this course is that students learn to analyze political processes and outcomes from the perspective of political science.
 The discipline of political science has developed a wide array of tools and insights for understanding why political actors (elected representatives, bureaucrats, political parties, interest groups, etc.) do the things they do and why we see the (often messy) outcomes that result.
-The lectures of this class will take the readings as a starting point but provide additional viewpoints, content, and application to current events.
+The lectures of this class take the readings as a starting point but provide additional viewpoints, content, and application to current events.
 Over the course of the semester students should grow in their critical thinking skills and be better equipped to evaluate political developments.